 Valhalla is our latest awesome dedicated northern lights holiday location.
-It is about 10km drive north of Ivalo, set in the most gorgeous pine forest and surrounded by many lakes, such as the famous lake Ukonjarvi.
+It is a 20 minute drive north of Ivalo, set in the most gorgeous pine forest and surrounded by many lakes, such as the famous lake Ukonjarvi.
 Being situated on a lake allows you to walk out (once its frozen sufficiently) where you can watch the aurora from the absolute perfect vantage point.
 Standing on a frozen lake watching the lights is just a fantastic experience and the lake at Valhalla is huge.
 It means zero light pollution, and clear unobstructed viewing of the night sky 360 degrees around you.

 We pride ourselves on our accommodation and locations of our tours.
 As such all our tours are located in the very far north of Finland where northern lights chances are highest.
 As a matter of fact, out of the top 4 northern most towns in Finland, we run tours near 3 of them!
 All of our tour locations are served by the most northern airport in Finland.